torxjs/torx/readme.md

 # Torx

-TypeScript template engine for NodeJS
+The TypeScript template engine for Node.

 # Command Line Interface